StationQ/Liquid/README.md

 __2017/12/11 Microsoft Quantum Development Kit (Preview) released__

-We are very happy to annouce the availability of the [Microsoft Quantum Development Kit (Preview)](https://www.microsoft.com/en-us/quantum/development-kit).
+We are very happy to announce the availability of the [Microsoft Quantum Development Kit (Preview)](https://www.microsoft.com/en-us/quantum/development-kit).
 There is a nice [blog entry](https://blogs.microsoft.com/ai/2017/12/11/future-quantum-microsoft-releases-free-preview-quantum-development-kit/) for details if you'd like to read more.
 The release contains a new language (Q#), compiler, simulators, examples, libraries (in source form) and full documentation.
 There is also a video walk through showing quantum code samples as part of the [Microsoft Mechanics(https://www.youtube.com/watch?v=v7b4J2INq9c) series.

 __2017/11/03 Updated Binaries__